Danurai/chatdemo/README.md

     lein do clean, cljsbuild once min

-And open your browser in `localhost:9009`.
+And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

 ## License

+Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.